Interactions and Collaboration

 Pionke, 2017

-• Neurodivergent students are more likely to reach out to library employees they know personally.
+• Neurodiverse users are more likely to reach out to library employees they know personally.
 Here are some ways you might seek connections:

 • Institute personal librarian programs